 Introduction

-During 2017 there were 993 documented executions and many more undocumented ones, especially in china where there are no official documents or information available on the thousands of people executed each year.
-Though this is a high number it is still down 37% from the previous year’s 1360.
+During 2017 there were 993 documented executions and many more undocumented ones, especially in China where there are no official documents or information available on the thousands of people executed each year.
+Though this is a high number, it is still down 37% from the previous year’s 1360.
 While Europe (except Belarus), South and North America (with the exception of the USA) and Oceania have abolished the death penalty entirely, it is still common practice in many Middle Eastern, North African and Asian countries.

 Middle East

-Middle Eastern countries mostly use the death penalty according to sharia law which is religious law derived from the Quran and Hadith two important writings in Islam.
-Those include punishments like beheading and stoning for certain crimes such as Drug Trafficking and Homosexuality.
+Middle Eastern countries mostly use the death penalty according to Sharia law which is religious law derived from the Quran and Hadith, two important writings in Islam.
+Those include punishments like beheading and stoning for certain crimes such as drug trafficking and homosexuality.
 Saudi Arabia executed 143 people during 2017.
 Iran carried out mass executions for terrorism.

 China

-China still leads the world in yearly executions, though no official numbers are available due to the fact that those are a state secret in the People’s Republic.
+China still leads the world in executions per annum, though no official numbers are available due to the fact that those are a state secret in the People’s Republic.
 China enforces the death penalty, similar to other Asian nations such as Indonesia and Malaysia, mainly for murder and drug trafficking.

 USA